Applying through UCAS

 The initial closing date for the receipt of applications is 15th January each year.
 Although we will still consider applications received after this date for most courses, we do recommend that you apply by the deadline.

-For applications to more than one course, university or college, the application fee payable to UCAS is £23 for entry in academic year 2014/15.
-If you apply to only one course at one university or college, the application fee is £12 for 2014/15.
-If you apply after 30th June 2014 for September 2014 entry, the application fee is £23 for all applicants.
+For applications to more than one course, university or college, the application fee payable to UCAS is £23 for programmes starting in April or September 2015.
+If you apply to only one course at a single university or college, the application fee is £12 for September 2015 entry.
+Applications submitted after 30th June 2015 for September 2015 entry will carry an application fee of £23 for all prospective students.

 If you're applying independently, payment is made online using a credit or debit card.
 If you're making an application through your school or college, they will advise how payments are made.

 The institution code for Edge Hill University is EHU E42.
 This must be entered clearly on your application, together with the course code for which you are applying.
 If you wish to apply for a programme of study offered at one of our partner colleges, you should also insert the relevant campus code in the appropriate section of your online application.